Monday, January 20, 2025

 For example, keeping our eyes shut about the realities of a physical or mental illness can lead to serious health consequences.
 "We see a lot of teens with depression and substance use disorders, and some parents deny there are problems because they're afraid of what it means for the child.
 It comes from a place of worry," Scholl says.
 "But denying problems can hurt children and block them from making meaningful change."

-Denial can also hurt when it involves addiction or abuse.
+Denial can also hurt when it involves addiction or abuse (as well).
 Those problems affect everyone in a family, and can lead to unhealthy patterns that get passed down from one generation to the next.

 Spotting behavior patterns that suggest denial